doughadley/NetWorthTracker/README.md

 ## Versioning

-This project uses a simple versioning system managed through the `version.json` file in the root directory.
+This project uses a simple versioning system managed through the `version.json` file.
+This file must be placed in the `public` directory.

 *   `currentVersion`: The version number displayed in the application footer.
 *   `changelog`: An array of objects, where each object contains the version number, release date, and a description of the changes for that version.
 The description supports Markdown for formatting.